tc39/proposal-decimal/README.md

 In all of these environments, the lack of Decimal support means that various workarounds have to be used:
 - An external library could be used instead (introducing issues about choosing the library, coordinating on its use)
-- Calculations could be in terms of "cents" (fallable as explained above)
+- Calculations could be in terms of "cents" (fallible as explained above)
 - In some cases, developers end up using Number instead, believing it to be mostly safe, but in practice causing bugs

 #### Goals implied by use case